aws/amazon-freertos/vendors/microchip/boards/curiosity_pic32mzef/bootloader/bootloader/README.md

-# Amazon FreeRTOS Demo Bootloader for Microchip Curiosity Board - PIC32MZ  ##
+# FreeRTOS Demo Bootloader for Microchip Curiosity Board - PIC32MZ  ##
 The demo bootloader demonstrates features for supporting OTA and crypto signature verification on boot.

 ## Building the bootloader